Skip to main content

 Similarly, attorneys representing insurance companies must ensure their medical necessity defenses are thorough and leave no room for reasonable dispute about the unnecessary nature of the challenged treatments.

-If you’re dealing with medical necessity disputes or other no-fault insurance challenges in New York, don’t navigate these complex legal waters alone.
+If you’re dealing with medical necessity disputes or other no-fault insurance challenges in New York, don’t address these complex legal waters alone.
 The Law Office of Jason Tenenbaum has extensive experience handling no-fault cases throughout Long Island and New York City.

 Our team understands the nuances of medical necessity defenses and can help whether you’re a medical provider seeking payment or an individual dealing with insurance claim disputes.
 We serve clients throughout Nassau County, Suffolk County, and all five boroughs of New York City.